 To ensure long-term digital preservation, all published articles will be archived on the Portico platform.
-It is the author's responsibility to ensure that any Institutional or funders requirements for archiving are met.
+Authors are also encouraged to deposit their articles in PubMed Central/ Europe PMC, and other appropriate archives.
+It is the authors' responsibility to ensure that any Institutional or funders requirements for archiving are met.